 Clifford Chi suggests sending a quick email that states you’d like to discuss your future to eliminate the element of surprise.

 Quitting with an email, leaving your resignation letter on your manager’s desk, or resigning to human resources instead of your manager could make you seem ungrateful and entitled, especially if your manager has invested a lot of time and effort into your growth.

 Facing your manager in person is the most respectful way to leave your job.
 But you should also try to eliminate the element of surprise a resignation can produce.
-People don’t like surprises that trigger big changes in their day-to-day workflow, so before you randomly set up a meeting and abruptly tell your manager the unfortunate news, send her an email that simply states that you’d like to discuss your future with her.
+People don’t like surprises that trigger big changes in their day-to-day workflow, so before you randomly set up a meeting and abruptly tell your manager the unfortunate news, send her an email stating that you’d like to discuss your future with her.

-2. Give at Least Two Weeks’ Notice, in Writing
+2. Give at Least Two Weeks’ Notice in Writing

 The team at The Balance Careers suggests the following tips for writing a resignation letter.